 Since agricultural management is closely tied to weather patterns, alterations of these patterns by climate change pose many challenges to farmers.
 For example, the “timing of precipitation is a key factor in productivity” (8).
 If precipitation comes too soon, too heavy, or too little, full fields of crops can be ruined.
-For example, too much rain can delay planting which then shortens a crops growing season or precipitation that comes later in the year can surprise farmers who have not prepared crops to be protected by frost.
-These weather abnormalities can expose farmers to increased financial risks and negatively impact food security.
+For example, precipitation that comes later in the year can surprise farmers who have not prepared crops to be protected by frost.
+These weather abnormalities can expose farmers to increased financial risks and impact food security.

 Further, adaptation “solutions”, such as having farmers switch the crops they grow to more resilient crops, fails to acknowledge that food is more than just fuel to the body.
-Consumers want food that tastes good, fits their dietary preferences, as well as reflects their cultural values.
-In other words, switching to more resilient crops may be possible from an environmental perspective, but from a social perspective, this solution may be less favourable than assumed.
+People want food that tastes good, fits their dietary preferences, as well as reflects their cultural values.
+In other words, switching to more resilient crops may be possible from an environmental perspective, but from a human-centered perspective, this solution may be less possible than assumed.

 How can you help